Tips on Creating Competitive Applications

 - Selection committees want to know who you are.

-- They want to see a distinctive and memorable application that captures a vivid sense of the person on the page.
+- They want to see a distinctive and memorable application that captures a vivid sense of the person and your professional mission on the page.

 - They want to read an application that builds an outstanding case, proving how you meet the award criteria and why you are right for this place, this program, this project, this award.